luobolong/Phasmophobia-Ghost-Finding/README.md

 - The output includes missing evidence and specific information about the type of ghost.
 Click the "Copy" button to quickly copy the missing evidence.

-- For ease of use, the text data is hard-coded, only a single exe is required to run, and the exe file can be downloaded in Releases.
+- For ease of use, the text data is hard-coded, only a single exe file is required to run, and the exe file can be downloaded in Releases.